joelclermont/kendo-docs/api/web/window.md

 ### toggleMaximization

 Toggles a Window between a maximized and restored state.
+Triggers the resize event.

 #### Toggle the state of a Window; utilize chaining (if necessary)